B.A., University of Notre Dame

 - evangelicalism in America

 - spirituality as a new religious movement

 - the religious dimensions of the modern hospice movement

 Dr. Kathleen Garces-Foley’s scholarship focuses on contemporary religious trends in the United States, including such topics as young adults and religious congregations, new funeral rituals, the hospice movement, and multiethnic churches.

-Dr. Garces-Foley is a member of the American Academy of Religion, the Society for the Scientific Study of Religion, the Association for the Sociology of Religion, and the Religious Research Association.
+Dr. Garces-Foley is a member of the American Academy of Religion and the Society for the Scientific Study of Religion.